 Reminder!
 This coffee is raw, you must roast it before brewing

-Balance & Finish: Fair balance with a clean finish
+Balance & Finish: Balanced with a clean finish

-Body & Texture: Full body and silky texture
+Body & Texture: Full body and creamy texture

 Grade: NY2/3 SC16/18, Grown at 1150 masl